beep command needed

 I'm half inclined to just reject this out of hand, but if someone really thinks that an actual beep command is needed, we can provide one easily enough.

-Updated by Matt Lewandowsky about 10 years ago
+Updated by Matt Lewandowsky over 10 years ago

 I really really really see no need for this to be in Illumos proper.
 If a distro wishes to include a beep command, I recommend the following (based upon the above):